 It is vital to gauge your general mood and emotions you experience while being in the relationship.
-The counsellor must assess your state of mind and analyse the role being together with your partner has played in this.
+During a relationship counselling session, the counsellor must assess your state of mind and analyse the role being together with your partner has played in this.
 If you have come as a couple then you might both be asked to share how you each feel to one another.
 This can be very therapeutic as many couples can keep their feelings bottled up which only leads to more underlying issues.

 What is the communication like?

 Again, if you have come together then it is easier for the counsellor to assess this for themselves as they will see you interact with one another.
 If not, however, you will be expected to be open and honest about how you communicate to each other.
 This may involve regular chats, discussions, texts, phone calls or might be rare contact every so often due to busy lifestyles or a lack of interest in doing so.
 They might also be conversations for the sake of it with no real meaning attached or take place in the form of arguments.